Emeline Meaker

 Emeline Lucy Meaker (sometimes reported as Lucy Emeline Meaker) (June 1838 – March 30, 1883) was the first woman who was legally executed by Vermont.
-In 1883, Meaker was convicted of and hanged for the murder of her husband's half-sister Alice in Duxbury, Vermont.
+In 1883, Emeline Meaker was convicted of and hanged for the severe abuse, mistreatment, and subsequent murder of her husband's nine-year-old orphaned half-sister Alice Meaker in the small rural town of Duxbury, Vermont, on 23 April 1880.

-The crime
+Abuse of Alice Meaker

-Sometime in the spring of 1879, a child welfare worker approached Meaker and her husband, Horace, to ask if they would consider taking Horace's eight-year-old half-sister Alice and her brother Henry into their home, as the children were living in an overcrowded orphanage.
-Horace was offered a stipend of to care for Alice, and so he agreed.
-Emeline Meaker was not pleased with the arrangement and beat, starved, and otherwise mistreated Alice, threatening to kill her on numerous occasions.
+Sometime in or around April 1879, a child welfare worker approached Emeline Meaker (1838-1883) and her husband, Horace C. Meaker (1831-1904), in the small rural town of Duxbury, Vermont, to ask if they would consider taking Horace's eight-year-old younger half-sister Mary Jane "Alice" (1870-1880) and seven-year-old younger half-brother Henry (1872-1934) into their house, as the children were living in an overcrowded orphanage.